 2. Buy a Slide Scanner

-With a quick Google search, there are many of scanners with a wide range of quality, features and prices.
+With a quick Google search, there are many scanners with a wide range of quality, features, and prices.
 Some features to consider when buying a slide scanner.

 - Speed – Inexpensive slide scanners require you to scan to your computer, one at a time.
 Consider this if you don’t want to give up a weekend.
 If it takes 30-60 seconds to scan per slide, naming and filing time, it can take a considerable amount of time to process a box of slides.
-Top quality 35mm slide and negative scanners have high speed mode scanning even at highest resolution around 7200 dpi.
-The high resolution scans produce larger files and so you need fast transfer rate to scanner’s internal memory or SD/SDHC card.
+Top-quality 35mm slide and negative scanners have high-speed mode scanning even at the highest resolution around 7200 dpi.
+The high-resolution scans produce larger files and so you need fast transfer rate to scanner’s internal memory or SD/SDHC card.

 - Comparison Shopping – With the internet now, it’s pretty much compulsory to do a little research prior to buying online.
 We would like to a comparison, but a link or a comparison of scanners will become quickly obsolete in this forum.

 TIP: Check for photography rental companies in your area.
 Often they have professional-grade scanners available for rent and may even offer “free weekends” if you rent on Friday and return “24 hours later” on Monday.